mrfukui/Recipe-App/README.md

 - Users can add new recipes
 - Users can search recipes according to ingredients they enter
 - Includes a Django Admin dashboard
-- Shows statistics and visualizations based on trends
+- Shows statistics and visualizations based on search input

 ## Technologies Used: